Prevention. Detection. Communication.

 Essay responses on the Analytical Writing section are reviewed by ETS essay-similarity-detection software to detect essay responses that may have been borrowed in whole or in part from elsewhere or prepared by another person.

-Communications — Keeping Institutions Informed Is Our Priority
+Communications — Keeping Score Users Informed is Our Priority

-ETS will continue to inform institutions that are designated score recipients when scores have been cancelled.
-In addition, any concern regarding test results can be reported to ETS and will be investigated.
+ETS works very closely with the institutions and agencies we serve around the world.
+We inform institutions that have been designated as score recipients when scores have been canceled.
+In addition, every concern regarding test results reported by an institution or agency will be investigated.

-* The information presented describes the approach to security for the computer-based GRE revised General Test.
-Comparable security measures are in place for the paper-based GRE revised General Test.
+* The information presented describes the approach to security for the computer-delivered GRE General Test.
+Comparable security measures are in place for the paper-delivered GRE General Test.